ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 ddev launch
 ```

 Notice that the example choose to `.gitignore` the whole `.ddev/` directory.
 It can go otherwise.
 Some DDEV configs can be shared among developers.
-For example, a common .dev/config.yaml can be committed for everyone and [locally extended or override](https://ddev.readthedocs.io/en/latest/users/extend/customization-extendibility/#extending-configyaml-with-custom-configyaml-files).
+For example, a common `.ddev/config.yaml` can be committed for everyone and [locally extended or override](https://ddev.readthedocs.io/en/latest/users/extend/customization-extendibility/#extending-configyaml-with-custom-configyaml-files).

 ### Mimicking a production environment

-#### Hostnames/Domains
+#### Hostnames and domains

-If the local project needs to answer to real production domains (for example, to use the existing [hostname to SiteAccess](../multisite/siteaccess/siteaccess_matching.md#maphost) or [hostname element to SiteAccess](../multisite/siteaccess/siteaccess_matching/#hostelement) mappings), you can use the [`additional_fqdns` feature](https://ddev.readthedocs.io/en/latest/users/extend/additional-hostnames/).
+If the local project needs to answer to real production domains (for example, to use the existing [hostname to SiteAccess](../multisite/siteaccess/siteaccess_matching.md#maphost) or [hostname element to SiteAccess](../multisite/siteaccess/siteaccess_matching/#hostelement) mappings), you can use [additional hostnames](https://ddev.readthedocs.io/en/latest/users/extend/additional-hostnames/).

-TODO: As DDEV doc does, warn about real website becoming inaccessible.
-How to make it accessible again?

-#### Cluster/Cloud
+!!! warning

+    As this feature will modify domain resolution, the real website may be unreachable until the `hosts` file is manually cleaned.

+#### Cluster or Ibexa Cloud

 DDEV can be useful to locally simulate a production cluster.